-OneVoice DSM Podcast Episode 1: The Most Transformational Quality of Life Project in DSM
+OneVoice DSM Podcast: The Most Transformative Quality of Life Project in DSM

 Dan Houston wasn’t going to get in the water.

 The Chairman, President and CEO of Principal and Chair of the Central Iowa Water Trails Incubator attended the celebration of the first of 86 sites of improvement throughout the region being completed.
 Houston saw others, including City of Johnston Mayor Paula Dierenfeld, take a kayak into the water at the access point at Beaver Creek on N.W.
 70th Street in Johnston.
 He knew he had to try it for himself, so he strapped on a lifejacket over his suit and tie.

 Houston recalled this story with Hannah Inman, Executive Director of the Great Outdoors Foundation and fellow Incubator Board Member, as well as Tiffany Tauscheck, Chief Strategy Officer at the Greater Des Moines Partnership and also an Incubator Board Member, during the recording of the OneVoice DSM Podcast.